 - Mass Spectrometry Imaging

 We apply creative chemical strategies and fundamental biophysics principles through in-situ chemistry for local treatment of tumors with minimal or no systemic toxicity.
 To better understand the effects of such interventions, we use a multidisciplinary approach.
-We work closely with collaborators in imaging physics and molecular imaging using advanced MR and CT techniques to characterize and monitor our techniques.
+We work closely with collaborators in imaging physics and molecular imaging using advanced MR and CT methods to characterize and monitor our interventions.
 We also employ analytical technologies including mass spectrometry imaging to complement conventional immunohistochemistry and fluorescence microscopy techniques.